 Mid-America Christian University does not employ a Victim Advocate.
-The University encourages victims to speak to MACU PD or the Office of Student life.
+The University encourages victims to speak to Cleveland County Resource Officer or the Director of Student Life, Conduct and

+Safety.
 For criminal proceedings, resources and information are available through the Cleveland County Victim-Witness Coordinator.
 Victims are also encouraged to use the local resources provided on previous pages.